ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/API.md

 ```
 {
-  question (string): he question to be analyzed
+  question (string): the question to be analyzed
 }
 ```